rathena/rathena/npc/custom/eAAC_Scripts/kafraExpress/readme.txt

 you can't warp to any dungeon to which you have not visited first on foot and saved with the corresponding Kafra Express first.
 If 1, traveller's mode is enabled on a per character basis (so once a character saves, only that character has unlocked the warp).
-Note that this method stores up to 25 extra variables per character.
 If 2, traveller's mode is enabled on a per account basis (so once a character saves, all charaters of the corresponding account have the warp unlocked).
-Note that this method stores up to 25 extra variables per account.

 (1) kewd_deep
 -------------